 Group Internet based program.
-Individual participation in synchronous group learning with real time interaction of an instructor or subject matter expert and built-in processes for attendance and interactivity.
+Individual participation in a synchronous group learning program with real time interaction of an instructor or subject matter expert and built-in processes for attendance and interactivity.
 See Standard No. 8 for examples of group Internet based programs.

 Group live program.
-Synchronous learning in an environment with real time interaction of participants with each other and with an instructor or subject matter expert that provides the required elements of attendance monitoring and engagement.
+Synchronous learning program in a group environment with real time interaction of participants with each other and with an instructor or subject matter expert that provides the required elements of attendance monitoring and engagement.
 See Standard No. 7 for examples of group live programs.